 The interesting services are thus IAAS and PAAS.

 As you can see, with Infrastructure-as-a-Service, or IAAS, there is actually not much you get rid of.
 Except for hardware and virtualisation, you need to do the work for everything else.
 This is why so-called “lift and shift” operations (move your infra as-is to the cloud) have mostly failed.
 There was little gain in the work you had to do— which is most of your cost — and cloud resources that are in constant use are much more expensive than your own, that is, if you have a bit of scale yourself.
-So, simplistic over-enthusiasm of Cloud-First policies quickly gave way for huge headaches.
+So, simplistic over-enthusiasm of Cloud-First policies quickly gave way to huge headaches.
 Especially financial ones.

 Platform-as-a-Service, or PAAS, does bring a lot of advantages.
 A platform is software that is required for other software to run.
 The cloud platforms are either completely (OS) or largely (others, like ‘application servers’ such as tomcat) managed and there is much less that you have to do.
 They are patched and life cycle management is done on them.
 They have basic configurations with some ways for you to tweak details.
 Still some work, but far less than when you would install the platform itself.

 There also is an important misleading factor in IAAS that is not in the picture.
 If you do IAAS in the cloud, you end up with not just an empty virtual machine, you end up with a virtual machine (VM) with an Operating System (OS) on top of it.
 When setting up the VM you have to tell the cloud provider which ‘image’ (a file) to use to put on the virtual machine.
 That image means you install an OS on top of it.
-You may provide your own image, but the cloud provider also provides a few ones.
+You may provide your own image, but the cloud provider also provides a few.
 This gives the illusion that a running OS is part of IAAS, but it isn’t.
 This becomes clear when you look at things like licenses (you have to provide your own) and above all maintenance/operations.
 You are fully responsible yourself for the OS.
 For its life cycle management, security patching, logging, monitoring, identity and access management, and configuration in general.
 Basically, that OS image that they provide just hides that you are providing it yourself (by copying theirs).
 And it also makes people forget that the initial install is just a most minimal fraction of what it means to use an OS.

 A more realistic picture of what is happening might be this one: